 The Spacing: Buy Investments With Different Maturities

-How you space your bond ladder means how much time there will is between the maturities of each bond.
+How you space your bond ladder relates to how much time there will is between the maturities of each bond.
 Decreasing the time span between maturities may reduce your potential income, but it also frees up cash flow to reinvest principal as bonds mature.

 You don’t necessarily need to build your own bond ladder.
 There are some bond mutual funds and bond ETFs that work like ladders.
 Look for funds that buy new, full-maturity bonds each time an older one matures: That’s laddering.
 Some total market index bond funds even created ladders with Treasuries, corporate bonds, municipal bonds, and other types of bonds.